Books & Other Writings

 Re-Imagining a Life

 Penelope Pelham Winslow was a member of the English gentry (her third-great-grandmother was Anne Boleyn's sister Mary) and wife to Plymouth's first native-born governor, Josiah Winslow.
 A role model, adviser, and taste maker, she was one of the most influential women in the colony's history.
 Living a life marked by drama, she crisscrossed the Atlantic, narrowly escaped death in a childhood house fire, participated in two pivotal events linked to the outbreak of King Philip's War, and became a refugee in the war's wake.
 Following early widowhood, she assumed the responsibility of managing vast landholdings and waged legal battles to reclaim family inheritances.

-The strength of her legacy had repercussions lasting generations, and may have influenced some of her descendants to remain loyal to the Crown during the American Revolution.
-Although Penelope Winslow authored or is mentioned in few surviving documents, other sources, including a trove of physical evidence—what is generally referred to as material culture—remain to tell her story.
-These remnants of her existence—ranging from her portrait to surviving homes to shards of pottery—have tremendous value and power in speaking to her experiences.
+The strength of Penelope Winslow's legacy had repercussions lasting generations, and may have influenced some of her descendants to remain Loyalists during the American Revolution.
+Although she authored or is mentioned in few surviving documents, other sources, including a trove of physical evidence—what is generally referred to as material culture—remain to tell her story.
+These remnants of her existence, ranging from her portrait and surviving homes to shards of pottery, have tremendous value and power in speaking to her experiences.
 Providing insight into her lifestyle, attitudes, and sense of identity, they also offer a glimpse into the lives of other women of the time and a portal into the world of Plymouth Colony.